-- The unaudited Pro Forma Consolidated Statement of Operations for the year ended December 31, 2004 assumed that the following occurred on January 1, 2004: - The July 2004 private placement of 21,000,000 shares of common stock with approximately \$196.3 million of net proceeds to the Company. - Initial public offering of 26,087,000 shares of common stock of the Company at the initial public offering price of \$10.50 per share with approximately \$253.3 million of net proceeds to the Company. - The acquisition of the following hotels for total consideration of:
+- The unaudited Pro Forma Consolidated Statement of Operations for the year ended December 31, 2004 assumed that the following occurred on January 1, 2004: - The July 2004 private placement of 21,000,000 shares of common stock with approximately \$196.3 million of net proceeds to the Company. - Initial public offering of 26,087,000 shares of common stock of the Company at \$11.50 per share, the mid-point of the assumed offering range, with approximately \$277.6 million of net proceeds to the Company. - The acquisition of the following hotels for total consideration of: